Pondering John 21:1-14.

 The man on the beach (Jesus) instructed the disciples to cast their net again with the assurance that they would find “some.”
 They obeyed and “when they did, they were unable to haul the net in because of the large number of fish.”

 Lesson for leaders: These professional fishermen knew how to fish but their experience and abilities did not stop them from listening to someone else.
 And their teachable spirits were rewarded.
-Everyone who calls themselves by Christ’s name benefits from a teachable spirit and it needs to be exhibited by our leadership.
+Leaders should always first be disciples.

 Our highest calling is to share the gospel.
 It is hope for this world.
-It is the answer to the void in hearts where people are searching for what truly satisfies.
+It is the answer to the void in hearts when people are searching for what truly satisfies.
 It is the way to truth and life.
 “Casting our net” covers both evangelism and discipleship.
 Make no mistake, every follower has been instructed by Jesus to “go and make disciples.”
-By the power of the Holy Spirit, we share and we teach.
+By the power of the Holy Spirit, we learn, share, and teach.

 When the disciples went to bed that night and pondered the events of the day, I wonder if they remembered Jesus telling them in the garden, “Apart from me you can do nothing.”
 That is exactly what they experienced that day.

-At this point, John recognized Jesus and said to Peter, “It is the Lord.”
-As soon as Peter heard that, he jumped into the water.
+Finally, John recognized Jesus and said to Peter, “It is the Lord.”
+As soon as Peter heard the good news, he jumped into the water.

 The other disciples followed.

-Lesson for leaders: When we are running toward Jesus with all of our being, make no mistake, we will be followed!
+Lesson for leaders: When we are running toward Jesus with all of our being, we will be followed!

 Jesus was already cooking a breakfast of fish.

 Lesson for leaders: Jesus didn’t need the disciple’s catch.
 He was already cooking a breakfast of fish.
 And do you remember when He fed 5000 people with 5 loaves of bread and 2 fish?
 5000!
-But Jesus invited His disciples to be part of something big.
+But in this story, Jesus invited His disciples to be part of something big.
 He drew the disciples into a partnership.
-And Jesus doesn’t need you and me for accomplishing His plans but wow…what an honor we have been given every time Jesus invites us to partner with Him.
+Jesus doesn’t need you and me for accomplishing His plans but wow…what an honor we are given every time Jesus invites us to partner with Him.
 He provides us opportunities to fellowship with Him through serving and loving our neighbors.
-He opens doors where we can express our love for Him through loving the least, the last and the lost.
+He opens doors where we can express our devotion to Him through loving the least, the last, and the lost.

 Jesus invites us to spend time with Him.
 He invites His leaders to sit with Him, to feast upon His provision and to enjoy Him.
 That is our invitation today.
 Pray, read and study His Word and above all, enjoy Him.